Continuum of Services for Children and Youth

 Single Point of Access and Family Navigators

 The Family Navigator program is a free information and referral service for Baltimore County families of children with intensive needs related to mental health and/or developmental disabilities.
 Family navigators provide education and support to families with intensive needs children to negotiate their way through the social and heath care system.
 Catholic Charities is the vendor.
-To contact a Family Navigator, call the Baltimore County Family Navigator, 410-252-4700 x265.
+To contact a Family Navigator, call the Baltimore County Family Navigator, 410-252-4700 extension 265.

 Youth Service Bureaus